hasithvega/Unitree_SDK_Extended/README.md

 All the functions are based on the Unitree SDK2, so you might install the SDK first, for the beginers to develop the Unitree robots like G1/Go2/B2 that support develop by [Unitree SDK2](https://github.com/unitreerobotics/unitree_sdk2)

+And also include some docs for the beginers developing with Unitree SDK2 and this extend.

 ## Fast setup

 Ah I'm going to off work, let me write it tomorrow.